 Standard Errors of Quarterly or Yearly Averages.
-For information on calculating standard errors for labor force data from the CPS which involve quarterly or yearly averages, please see reference [5].
+For information on calculating standard errors for labor force data from the CPS which involve quarterly or yearly averages, please see Bureau of Labor Statistics (2006).

 Technical Assistance.
 If you require assistance or additional information, please contact the Demographic Statistical Methods Division via e-mail at dsmd.source.and.accuracy@census.gov.